WindMillCode/Judima-Framework/testing/TESTS.md

         but for route control the dev might have to do it, its not every sencod the dev is adding a CO
-    make sure for css there is an object with z-index 3 provided if creds are not met
+    make sure for css there is an object with z-index 3 provided if creds are not met make sure that the right generator is used to added the symbol for the zChild

 # E2E TESTS